CraftManiakpl/Town-Of-Us-ReCraftRed/README.md

 ![LOGO](./Images/ReCraftRed.png)
 ![Roles](./Images/Roles.png)

-An Among Us mod that adds a bunch of roles, modifiers and game settings... or rather just a fork for that mod.
+# Town of Dummies (AKA Town of Us - ReCraftRed) is an Among Us mod that adds a bunch of roles, modifiers and game settings... or rather just a fork for that mod.

 Join ToU's [Discord](https://discord.gg/ugyc4EVUYZ) !